irshadshalu/discord-timezoneroles-bot/README.md

 Create timezone roles which updates with current time in that timezone.
 Use this bot to make timezone of a user visible in their profile.

+Time will be updated only every 30 minutes due to Discord rate-limiting.

 ## Usage